A fathead pizza on a wood cutting board.

 Inulin – is a prebiotic that is great for activating yeast.
 Sugar alcohols won’t activate yeast so inulin is a great keto alternative.

 Instant Yeast – available in the supermarket, yeast adds a great bread-like flavour to the pizza base.
-Fathead dough with yeast is definitely my favourite way to make it.

 Eggs – use room temperature (for no eggy taste) free-range fresh eggs.
 I always use the large ones.

 Baking powder – I always use and recommend double-acting baking powder.
-It helps to start a reaction in the dough when wet and then when heated.

 Xanthan gum – is used to help add gluten-like structure to the dough.
+I do not recommend leaving xanthan gum out.

 How to Make Fathead Pizza Dough